natecostello/van_two_point_oh/blog/2021-10-23-vantop-install/vantop-install.md

 Mounted rear camera on brake light, and drilled assembly and routed thorugh it.
 Will add cable gland later.

 Fuse 7 location is actually dead.
 Switched to fuse 5.

+2022-1-4:
+re wiring.  only using ACC power (don't need parked cam since usually blocked anyway). rain delay after finishing wiring, realized the converter I bought is USB micro and not USB mini (for vantop).
+Doh!
+Buttoned up, will order right angle micro to mini adapter once in key  west